Online Senior Living Management Degree

 Bachelor’s Degree in Senior Living Management

-The objective of undergraduate programs are to prepare its graduates for managerial positions in the senior living industry.
+The objective of undergraduate programs is to prepare graduates for managerial positions in the senior living industry.
 This degree program does not require a medical or nursing degree as there is no patient care involved.
 Yet, it does relate to the medical field of serving the active senior population.
 Students take courses such as healthcare management; human resources; hospitality communications and management; gerontology; and senior living lifestyles including senior lodging, dining, event coordination, and entertainment.

 A senior living management program will focus on developing business acumen and management skills for senior living communities where hospitality services are important components.
 Senior living management programs focus on the management of all aspects of a community including the need for an understanding of the aging process and the needs of older adults including the physical, psychological, and social needs.